 UNISON is committed to safeguarding the privacy of our website visitors and people using our services; this policy sets out how we will treat your personal information.

-The policy reflects our duties under the Data Protection Act to use information fairly, keep it secure, make sure it is accurate and keep it up to date.
-This policy applies to all the pages hosted on this site.
-It does not apply to other organisations to which we may link and whose privacy policies may differ.
+The policy reflects our duties under the Data Protection Act to use information fairly, keep it secure, make sure it is accurate and keep it up to date..
+This policy does not apply to other organisations to which we may link and whose privacy policies may differ.

 Please read the following policy to understand how your personal information will be treated.
 It may change from time to time, so please check back periodically.